yahoyoungho/DSC232/README.md

 The preprocessing pipeline converted raw seismic files into a distributed modeling dataset.

-### Main Preprocessing Steps
+### Preprocessing (Spark)

 1. Loaded the metadata from `merge.csv` using Spark.
 2. Loaded waveform data from `merge.hdf5`.
 3. Joined waveform observations with metadata using trace identifiers.
 4. Flattened each `(6000, 3)` waveform into a vector of length `18,000`.
-5. Dropped rows with missing target labels.
-6. Imputed missing numerical metadata values using median imputation.
+5. Imputed missing numerical metadata values using median imputation.
-7. Removed redundant or low-utility columns such as `source_distance_deg` and `receiver_latitude`.
+6. Removed redundant or low-utility columns such as `source_distance_deg` and `receiver_latitude`.
-8. Saved the combined result as `stead_combined.parquet` for faster downstream loading.
+7. Saved the combined result as `stead_combined.parquet` for faster downstream loading.

 ### Spark Configuration Used for Parquet Processing